Congressional Visits Day 2019 Recap

 April 9, 2019

 The Material Advantage Student Program’s Congressional Visits Day (CVD) was held on April 1 and 2, 2019, in Washington, D.C.
 The CVD is an annual event that gives students an opportunity to visit Washington to educate Congressional decision makers about the importance of funding for basic science, engineering and technology.

-The CVD experience began with an opening reception on April 17, featuring informative and entertaining talks by: Joel Widder, Co-Founder and Partner, Federal Science Partners; Russell Armstrong, Assistant Vice-President, Bose Washington Partners; Dr. Lily Nguyen, former CVD attendee and current Washingtonian; and Dr. Scott Litzelman, TMS/MRS Congressional Science & Engineering Fellow.
-After the talks concluded, the students were provided with a chance to do some role-play in advance of their appointments on the following day.
+The CVD experience began with an opening reception on April 1, featuring informative and entertaining talks by: David Parkes of the American Association for the Advancement of Science (AAAS), Kei Koizumi also of the American Association for the Advancement of Science (AAAS), and Dr. Michele Bustamante, the 2018/2019 TMS/MRS Congressional Science & Engineering Fellow.
+After the talks concluded, the students were presented with some role-play in advance of their appointments on the following day.

 The Material Advantage CVD event was well-attended this year with a total of 38 students and faculty from the following universities:

 |Colorado School of Mines|

 |Michigan Technological University|

 |The University of Tennessee – Knoxville|

 |University of Michigan|